-It is important to respect the privacy of the crew, although is your charter vacation the galley is considered a haven for the chef and the crew quarters are not to be entered without an invitation.
-When it comes to accommodation on board, the crew cabins are considerably smaller than the guest staterooms, understand that this is their private space and avoid any intrusion.
+It is important to respect the privacy of the crew.
+Although this is your charter vacation the galley is considered a haven for the Chef and the crew quarters are not to be entered without an invitation.
+When it comes to accommodation on board, the crew cabins are considerably smaller than the guest staterooms; understand that this is their private space and avoid any intrusion.

-Children are welcome aboard many yacht charters though it is important for guests to remain responsible for them.
-Some families bring along a nanny who can be accommodated on board though if not, crew members should not be expected to babysit.
+Children are welcome aboard many yacht charters but it is important for guests to remain responsible for them.
+Some families bring along a nanny who can be accommodated on board.
+Crew members should not be expected to babysit.

-On board most yachts, smoking is usually prohibited inside though some yachts may have deck spaces where smoking may be permitted.
-Smoking on board is entirely at the discretion of the yacht owner so should there be a smoker amongst your charter party, be sure to make this clear to a yacht broker when making enquiries.
+On board most yachts, smoking is usually prohibited inside.
+Some yachts may have deck spaces where smoking may be permitted.
+Smoking on board is entirely at the discretion of the yacht owner so should there be a smoker amongst your charter party, be sure to make this clear to your yacht charter broker when making enquiries.